Newborn Essentials Checklist 2026: What You Really Need vs What to Skip

 - Bassinet instead of a full crib

-- All minimalist items included
+- All the lean-plan items included

 - Full-size crib with nursery furniture